PRATICKHAN1998/cmse802_project/README.md

 Comparative Analysis of Numerical Methods for Solving the Time-Dependent Schrödinger Equation in Quantum Tunneling Dynamics

 ## Project Description
-This project implements numerical solutions to the Time-Dependent Schrödinger Equation (TDSE) using three different methods:
+This project implements numerical solutions to the Time-Dependent Schrödinger Equation (TDSE) using two different methods:
 - Split-Operator Method
 - Crank-Nicholson Method